schabluk/demerzel/README.md

 ## Metrics

-The application will be tested with [Lighthouse](https://developers.google.com/web/tools/lighthouse), to get insight into it's performance and quality.
+The application will be also checked with [Lighthouse](https://developers.google.com/web/tools/lighthouse), to get insight into it's performance and quality.
 This can be done in [Chrome DevTools](https://developers.google.com/web/tools/lighthouse/#devtools).

 # Architecture